DanSam5K/ChefCode/README.md

 ```
 docker-compose -f docker-compose-deploy.yml up --build -d
 ```
+## Usage
+The API will be accessible at http://localhost:80.

+You can access the API documentation at http://localhost:80/docs.

+You can access the Django admin panel at http://localhost:80/admin.

 ## Environment Variables
 The following environment variables need to be set in your .env file: